Amateur vs. Elite Sports Sponsorship: A Comparison of the Benefits

 3. Effectiveness in the presence of the king: a matter of timing

-To effectively manage your strategy, it is essential not to ask efficiency to do what only the king can provide—and vice versa.
-If we were to summarize how they coexist, we could say that efficiency works over the long term.
-It focuses on building the brand and its emotional and social impact.
-Its measure of success is brand preference: do people choose you because they love and respect you?
+To effectively manage a strategy, it is essential not to expect efficiency to deliver what only the king can provide—and vice versa.
+If we were to summarize their coexistence, we could say that effectiveness operates over the long term.
+It focuses on building the brand and on its emotional and social impact.
+Its measure of success is brand preference: do people choose you because they like and respect you?

-The King, on the other hand, focuses on the short to medium term.
-This is harvest time.
-He translates this commitment into concrete results: in-store traffic, lead generation, or pure media value.
-While effectiveness is the concern of the operator and the franchisee working on the ground, the King validates the economic impact of this commitment.
+ROI, on the other hand, comes into play over the short to medium term.
+This is the moment of harvest.
+It transforms that engagement into concrete data: in-store traffic, lead generation, or pure media value.
+While effectiveness focuses on the player and the active licensee in the field, ROI validates the economic transformation of that engagement.

-In the Act for Sport approach, these two concepts aren’t at odds with each other.
+In the Act for Sport methodology, these two concepts aren’t at odds with each other.
 Our role is to bridge the gap between them.
-We use data-driven insights to demonstrate the effectiveness of our initiatives, while implementing digital activations and drive-to-store strategies to ensure a tangible return on investment.
+We use data-driven management to demonstrate the effectiveness of our initiatives, while implementing digital activations and drive-to-store mechanisms to ensure a tangible return on investment.

 4. The hybrid strategy: Why choose when you can build?